Minimum Wage Updates for 2017

 The other states with 2017 minimum wage updates or rather new minimum wage posters include New York, Vermont, Massachusetts, California, Alaska, Arizona, Colorado and Maine.
+Every state has their own minimum wage by state.
 You will need to find out the new minimum pay rates you should already be paying your workers per hour

 |Federal Contractors||All||Updated Min.
 Wage ($10.00).
 New sick leave requirements also added in the poster.||Jan.
 1. 2017|

 |Minimum Wage||Florida||Minimum Wage raised by $0.05 to $8.10.||Jan.
 1. 2017|